A Proof of Learning Rate Transfer under $\mu$P: Introduction

-\paragraph{Hyperparameter transfer.} \citet{yang2021tensor} introduced $\mu$P, a neural network parametrization that specifies how initialization and learning rate should scale with model width $n$.
+\paragraph{Hyperparameter transfer.} \citet{yang2021tensor} introduced $\mu$P, a neural parametrization that specifies how initialization and learning rate should scale with model width $n$.
 The authors derived this parametrization by searching for HPs that yield feature learning in the infinite-width limit, in contrast to neural tangent parametrization which leads to a kernel regime in the limit \citep{jacot2018neural}.
 In particular, the authors observed that $\mu$P leads to an interesting phenomenon: HP transfer with width, where optimal HPs tend to stabilize as width increases.
 It was conjectured that feature learning properties of the infinite-width limit under $\mu$P is the main factor behind HP transfer.
 In \cite{yang2022tensor}, the authors showed that $\mu$P yields HP transfer in Large Language Models (LLMs) of GPT-3 scale.
 However, other works showed mixed results on the efficacy of $\mu$P with LLMs and Diffusion model \citep{falcon2023falconseriesopenlanguage, blake2025umupunitscaledmaximalupdate, lingle2025empiricalstudymuplearning, everett2024scalingexponentsparameterizationsoptimizers, hayou2025optimalembeddinglearningrate, kosson2025weightdecaymattermup, zheng2025scalingdiffusiontransformersefficiently}.
-Other works include \cite{noci2024superconsistencyneuralnetwork} where the authors studied learning rate transfer studied from the angle of Hessian geometry and its connection to the edge of stability \cite{cohen2022gradientdescentneuralnetworks}, \citep{bordelon2025deep} where the authors studied the training dynamics of linear networks in the feature learning regime, \citep{chizat2025featurespeedformulaflexible} where the authors considered a feature based approach where learning rate transfer is automatically achieved, and other works that extended HP transfer to cover other optimizers \citep{jordan2024muon, ahn2025diondistributedorthonormalizedupdates, pethick2025trainingdeeplearningmodels}, depth scaling \citep{yang2023tensorprogramsvifeature, bordelon2023depthwisehyperparametertransferresidual, dey2025dontlazycompletepenables}, etc.
+Other works include \cite{noci2024superconsistencyneuralnetwork} where the authors studied learning rate transfer studied from the angle of Hessian geometry and its connection to the edge of stability \cite{cohen2022gradientdescentneuralnetworks}, \citep{bordelon2025deep} where the authors studied learning rate transfer in linear networks, \citep{chizat2025featurespeedformulaflexible} where the authors considered a feature based approach where learning rate transfer is automatically achieved, and other works that extended HP transfer to cover other optimizers \citep{jordan2024muon, ahn2025diondistributedorthonormalizedupdates, pethick2025trainingdeeplearningmodels}, depth scaling \citep{yang2023tensorprogramsvifeature, bordelon2023depthwisehyperparametertransferresidual, dey2025dontlazycompletepenables}, etc.